< Begin >

 crc = crcmod.mkCrcFun(poly=0x12F, initCrc=0xFF, rev=False)

-We reverse-engineer the secret byte by iterating over all possible 0-255 values.
+Reverse-engineer the secret byte by iterating over all possible values (0-255).

 # Known payload from one message, excluding checksum